 These cute candle holders are a great way to teach kids about upcycling–taking something old and giving it new (and awesome) life.
 You can use any kind of glass jar from sauce jars to baby food jars and even the tissue paper can be from recycled sources.

-You can also spiff up plain glass votive holders and juice glasses picked up from the thrift store.
+You can also spiff up plain glass votive holders and juice glasses picked up from the thrift store – how awesome is that?

 Need more Valentine craft projects?
 Why not make a mailbox to hold all those great friendship cards from the school party?
 Or predict the future with a Valentine themes paper fortune teller?